MicrosoftDocs/Viva/Viva/insights/personal/teams/home.md

 # Viva Insights Home

 Use Viva Insights **Home** to discover key wellbeing, productivity, and teamwork insights and actions.
-On **Home**, we highlight insights and actions that give you the most value in the flow of work.
+Here, we highlight insights and actions that give you the most value in the flow of work.
 You'll find these sections on your **Home** tab:

 * Recommended for you
 * Your progress